 Understanding reverse mortgages.
 A reverse mortgage differs from a traditional mortgage in that you do not have to make monthly payments to the lender to repay the loan.
-Instead, loan proceeds are paid out to you in a lump sum, as a monthly payment, or as a line of credit (or a combination of these options).
+Instead, loan proceeds are paid out to you in a lump sum (subject to some limits in most cases), as a monthly payment, or as a line of credit (or a combination of these options).
 This eliminates the monthly mortgage payments and allows you to stay in the home.

 The amount of the loan is based on the equity of the house.
 If the reverse mortgage does not provide enough to pay the full amount owed, the lender may be willing to accept a reduced lump sum in full satisfaction of the mortgage.

 When a reverse mortgage becomes due and payable.
 The reverse mortgage loan becomes due and payable when the borrower:

 - sells the property

 - permanently moves out (for example, to a nursing home)

 - defaults on the obligations of the mortgage (such as paying taxes and insurance), or

 There are some lenders who will loan you money, regardless of your credit or your past mortgage loan history.
 For example, reverse mortgages do not require income or credit qualification.
 This means that even if you are behind in your payments, you may still qualify for a reverse mortgage loan so long as you have enough equity in the property.

 You can explore refinancing or taking out a reverse mortgage with your existing lender if the lender deals in such loans or you can approach a new lender.
 Obtaining the loan from your existing lender has an advantage since the lender already has your informaton on file and the paperwork involved will likely be less involved.

 When you apply for a refinance loan or reverse mortgage to stop foreclosure, you must provide the following details: